-For instance, our food may be the first factor behind learning difficulties; memory lapses, reduced concentration, etc. And nutrition can play a significant role in maintaining and even improving these functions.
+For instance, our food may be the first factor behind learning difficulties, memory lapses, reduced concentration, etc. And nutrition can play a significant role in maintaining and even improving these functions.
 Memory and the level of attention are generally affected by our foods.
 Our meals are involved in the brain's functioning, and it has a significant impact on its performance throughout the day.

 There Is A Powerful Link Between Diet, Brain Function, And Memory.

 Numerous studies have shown that foods have an impact on memory and concentration.
 Indeed, certain foods can considerably improve cognitive functions and are therefore strongly recommended when certain disorders occur.
-Specific nutritional intakes, mainly omega 3 and polyphenols, contribute to an excellent functioning of the brain and thus promote our memory capacities.
+Specific nutritional intakes, mainly omega 3 and polyphenols, contribute to the excellent functioning of the brain and thus promote our memory capacities.
 Conversely, foods that are packed with saturated fats and sugars (obesogenic foods) may disrupt certain memory capacities from an early age and are believed to represent a significant risk in the development of Alzheimer's disease.

 The Impact of Food and Nutrients on Our Body

-Researchers have studied the effects of foods on our body and found out that our brain is mainly made up of fat.
+Researchers have studied the effects of foods on our bodies and found out that our brain is mainly made up of fat.
 Thus, studies have been able to establish a link between the consumption of good fats such as olive or walnut oil associated with omega 3, and the reduction of cognitive disorders in old age.
 This vegetable fat indeed plays an essential role in protecting neurons and helping create new connections.
-Besides, people who consume little omega 3 may weaken their neurons, and consuming too much saturated fat may cause degeneration.
+Besides, people who consume little omega 3 may weaken their neurons, and consuming too much-saturated fat may cause degeneration.

 The good fat is found in particular in fish such as salmon, trout, mackerel, sardines, tuna, or herring, but also olive, linseed, walnut, and rapeseed oils.
 A diet that is good for memory and concentration requires including lots of fruits and vegetables.
 These products contain antioxidants which will have a beneficial effect on memory.
 This is because the process of degeneration will be halted, and consuming a large amount of fruit and vegetables rich in antioxidants can, in some cases, even reverse the process for people with memory loss.

 When we ingest vitamin B, our body will produce acetylcholine, which is a neurotransmitter essential for learning and memory.
 Therefore, it is essential to include vitamin B in your diet, especially vitamins B1, B6, B9, and B12.
-These elements can be found in many foods such as eggs, salmon, pork, potatoes, chicken, organ meats, spinach, fish, and much more.
+These elements can be found in many foods, such as eggs, salmon, pork, potatoes, chicken, organ meats, spinach, fish, and much more.

-Most of the time, certain types of foods can cause memory problems, as concentration problems.
+Most of the time, certain types of foods can cause memory problems, such as concentration problems.
 However, in some cases, certain problems can occur at any age, although they are different.

 How to Enhance Our Memory with Food?

 Scientists and researchers have studied the impact of food on our memory and have clearly shown that eating breakfast in the morning reduces memory lapses and drops in concentration.
 Generally speaking, the richer the food is in carbohydrates, the more marked these effects are.
-So, make sure to choose the foods that naturally contain carbohydrates that are high in fiber and reduce fatty or high-in-added sugars.
+So, make sure to choose foods that naturally contain carbohydrates that are high in fibre and reduce fatty or high-in-added sugars.

 Try to avoid or limit: bread, croissant, muffin, jam, fruit juice, bacon, sausage, maple syrup, etc...